ptsteadman/notebook/essays/fb-status-drafts.md

 But I got through that semester, quite humbled.
 'Computer Science' was quite a jump from middling web development, but I was still very into it.
-In the spring, I dailed things back, and took the 'intermediate web development' class, which surprised me: it was cPanel PHP stuff, taught by a local wordpress guy.
+In the spring, I dialed things back, and took the 'intermediate web development' class, which surprised me: it was cPanel PHP stuff, taught by a local wordpress guy.
 It was pretty pathetic.
 I barely bothered to pass, besides obsessing over our final project, which was very interesting.
 I've always been preoccupied with